kernsteinist/Interpreter-Codes/README.md

 by the way, we fixed below issues.

-1.Handle whitespace characters anywhere in the input string 2.Consume multi-digit integers from the input 3.Subtract two integers (currently it can only add integers)
+*Handle whitespace characters anywhere in the input string *Consume multi-digit integers from the input
+*Subtract two integers (currently it can only add integers)